 Scale set scenarios

 This section lists some typical scale set scenarios.
-Some higher-level Azure services (like Batch, Service Fabric, Azure Container Service) use these scenarios.
+Some higher-level Azure services (like Batch, Service Fabric, and Container Service) use these scenarios.

-- RDP / SSH to scale set instances - A scale set is created inside a VNET and individual VMs in the scale set are not allocated public IP addresses.
+- Use RDP or SSH to connect to scale set instances: A scale set is created inside a virtual network, and individual VMs in the scale set are not allocated public IP addresses.
 This policy avoids the expense and management overhead of allocating separate public IP addresses to all the nodes in your compute grid.
 If you do need direct external connections to scale set VMs, you can configure a scale set to automatically assign public IP addresses to new VMs.
-Alternatively you can connect to VMs from other resources in your VNET, for example load balancers and standalone virtual machines, which can be allocated public IP addresses.
+Alternatively you can connect to VMs from other resources in your virtual network--for example, load balancers and standalone virtual machines--that can be allocated public IP addresses.

-Connect to VMs using NAT rules - You can create a public IP address, assign it to a load balancer, and define an inbound NAT pool, which maps ports on the IP address to a port on a VM in the scale set.
+Connect to VMs by using NAT rules: You can create a public IP address, assign it to a load balancer, and define an inbound NAT pool.
+These actions map ports on the IP address to a port on a VM in the scale set.
 For example:

 Source Source port Destination Destination port Public IP Port 50000 vmss_0 Port 22 Public IP Port 50001 vmss_1 Port 22 Public IP Port 50002 vmss_2 Port 22

-In this example, NAT rules are defined to enable an SSH connection to every VM in a scale set, using a single public IP address: https://github.com/Azure/azure-quickstart-templates/tree/master/201-vmss-linux-nat
+In this example, NAT rules are defined to enable an SSH connection to every VM in a scale set, by using a single public IP address.